-- peak, and 3334 fewer trips over the whole day.
-There would also be fewer deliveries, and other activity associated with the semi-industrial use. - The proposals seek to give this area a defined character, with the northernmost extent described in the DAS as 'Beech Green', with building types responding to the prevailing character of the locality and incorporating Duke of Bedford style cottages, brick and flint buildings.
+The proposals seek to give this area a defined character, with the northernmost extent described in the DAS as 'Beech Green', with building types responding to the prevailing character of the locality and incorporating Duke of Bedford style cottages, brick and flint buildings.
+These are a more contextual form of development than the existing AHT buildings, which have a generic business park character.

-These are a more contextual form of development than the existing AHT buildings, which have a generic business park character. - To the east of Sir Graham Kirkham Avenue, the boundary is defined by two lines of mature avenue planting, which maintains the current separation of the AHT buildings to the road. - Similarly, at the northern edge of the plot the building line has been carefully considered to respond to the existing trees, and new built form is proposed within the footprint of the existing hardstanding to minimise the effect on these. - A shop is proposed here in the location of the large building south of the stable block, which would invite and facilitate movement through this part of the Site. - 5.39 The building types proposed here are again contextual, with a range of two storey houses with pitched roofs proposed for the boundary with Sir Graham Kirkham Avenue. - There is the potential for some limited views through from the environs of Lanwades Hall towards this parcel of development.
+To the east of Sir Graham Kirkham Avenue, the boundary is defined by two lines of mature avenue planting, which maintains the current separation of

+Similarly, the northern edge of the plot building the line has been carefully considered to respond to the existing trees, and new built form is proposed within the footprint of the existing hardstanding to minimise the

+A shop is proposed here in the location of the large building south of the stable block, which would invite and facilitate movement through this part

+The building types proposed here are again contextual, with a range of two storey houses with pitched roofs proposed for the boundary with Sir

+There is the potential for some limited views through from the environs of Lanwades Hall towards this parcel of development.
 Where these occur, they would be filtered through the dense tree cover, and understood as lying outwith the immediate enclave of the Hall.
-They are no more impactful than any similarly glimpsed views of the existing buildings. - The houses provide a more appealing and welcoming form of development than the AHT buildings, and the permeability of this part of the Site would also be improved. - As a whole, the change to this parcel would not be a notable change to the setting of the listed building.
+They are no more impactful than any similarly glimpsed views of the existing buildings.

+The houses provide a more appealing and welcoming form of development than the AHT buildings, and the permeability of this part of

+As a whole, the change to this parcel would not be a notable change to the setting of the listed building.
 However, where any visibility were to occur, the developed scenario would be more attractive and appropriate in its wider vicinity than the existing AHT buildings.
-While not readily noticeable, this would be a very slight enhancement to the building's setting.
+While not readily noticeable, this would be a very slight enhancement to the building's